TheRenegadeCoder/sample-programs-website/docs/languages/powershell/index.md

 ---
-title: The PowerShell Programming Language
-layout: default
-last-modified: 2020-05-02
-tags: [powershell]
 authors:
 - alcha
 featured-image: programming-languages.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- powershell
+title: The Powershell Programming Language
 ---

 Welcome to the Powershell page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.